Diuris setacea

-Diuris setacea, commonly called the bristly donkey orchid, is a species of orchid that is endemic to the south-west of Western Australia.
+Diuris setacea, commonly called bristly donkey orchid, is a species of orchid that is endemic to the south-west of Western Australia.
 It has a tuft of up to ten twisted leaves at its base and up to seven yellow flowers with a few brown markings.
 It grows in moist soil on granite outcrops and flowers much more prolifically after fire the previous summer.

 Description

 Diuris setacea is a tuberous, perennial herb with between six and ten spirally twisted leaves in a tuft at its base.
 The leaves are 50-100 mm long and 1-2 mm wide.
 Between two and seven yellow flowers with brown markings, 25-30 mm long and 20-30 mm wide are borne on a flowering stem 150-300 mm tall.
 The dorsal sepal is erect, 13-16 mm long and 7-8 mm wide.
 The lateral sepals are 15-18 mm long, 2-3 mm wide and turned downwards.
 The petals are more or less erect or bent backwards, 11-14 mm long and 6-7 mm wide on a greenish brown stalk 3-5 mm long.
 The labellum is 12-14 mm long and has three lobes.
 The centre lobe is diamond-shaped, 6-8 mm wide and folded lengthwise.
 The side lobes are 4-6 mm long and 4 mm wide and spread apart from each other.
 There are two, ridge-like calli 5-7 mm long and outlined in brown along the mid-line of the labellum.
 Flowering occurs from October to December but much more prolifically after fire the previous summer.